-Cover the drive pinion area with a rag to protect it from metal filings. ☐ Secure the differential housing to the work bench. ☐ Drill an 11.2mm [7/16"] diameter hole through the differential housing square to the outside surface. ☐ Tap the hole from the outside using 1⁄4"NPT thread tap.
-Remove any sharp edges that may chip off from around the hole and fall into the housing. □ Very carefully, remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind.
-HINT: Placing a magnet on the inside of the housing near the hole will help to catch any debris from drilling and tapping.
+- Cover the drive pinion area with a rag to protect it from metal filings. - Secure the differential housing to the work bench. - Drill an 8mm [5/16"] diameter hole through the housing at the base of the bearing cap, as per Figure 6. - Drill an 11.2mm [7/16"] diameter hole through the outside of the differential housing square to the outside surface. - \Box Tap the hole from the outside using $\frac{1}{4}$ "NPT thread tap. - Remove any sharp edges that may chip off from around both of the holes and fall into the housing. - ☐ Very carefully, remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind.